infosectcbr/InfoSect-Hardware-CTF-3/index.md

 sudo minicom -D /dev/ttyUSB0
 ```

 Configure minicom by typing ctrl-a then z on its own.
 O to enter setup.
 Disable software and hardware flow control.
 The baud rate is 115200.
-Exit out of the configuration and hit enter a couple of times to have a shell!
+Exit out of the configuration and hit enter a couple of times to see your shell!

+Sometimes in UART you are presented with a root shell without needing to login.
+If you need to login, grab a password from the workshop hosts.

+Now you have a shell, look around the filesystem for an obvious file containing the flag.

 If you do not have a router in physical possession, you will need to emulate the firmware as described in the next section.